-Award winning, Puerto Rican-born novelist, Eleanor Parker Sapia, was raised in the United States, Puerto Rico, and Europe.
-Eleanor’s career paths as an artist, counselor, alternative health practitioner, Spanish language family support worker and refugee case worker, continue to inspire her stories.
+Multi-award-winning, Puerto Rican-born novelist, Eleanor Parker Sapia, was raised in the United States, Puerto Rico, and Europe.
+Eleanor’s career paths as an artist, counselor, alternative health practitioner, Spanish language family support worker, and refugee caseworker, continue to inspire her stories.

 Puerto Rican-born Eleanor Parker Sapia is the author of the multi-award-winning novel, A DECENT WOMAN, published by Winter Goose Publishing.
 Her debut book, set in turn of the century Ponce, Puerto Rico, was awarded Second Place for Best Latino Focused Fiction Book at the 2017 International Latino Book Awards with Latino Literacy Now.
 A Decent Woman was awarded an Honorable Mention in Historical Fiction, English, at the 2016 International Latino Book Awards with Latino Literacy Now, and was a Book of the Month selection with Las Comadres and Friends National Latino Book Club in 2015.
 Eleanor is proud to be featured in the award-winning anthology, Latino Authors and Their Muses, edited by Mayra Calvani.